Cap Penalties

 The pick

 Pass on Sadiq at 1.08.
-If he falls to 1.10 or later, take him on talent and accept the volume path.
-If you can flip Sadiq to a manager who is in love with the athletic profile for a 1.10 plus a 2027 second, do it.
+If he falls to 1.10 or later, take him on talent and the first-round capital and accept the volume path.
+If you can flip Sadiq to a manager who is in love with the 4.39 forty for a 1.10 plus a 2027 second, do it.

 The rookie TE1 of this class is real.
 The landing spot is not.